Bar-winged wood wren: Distribution and habitat

 The bar-winged wood wren is found on the east slope of the Andes of southeastern Ecuador and northern Peru.
 It inhabits the understory of elfin forest, a biome found mostly on separate ridges with poor soils.
 In Ecuador it ranges in elevation between 1700 and 1950 m and in Peru between 1350 and 2600 m.

 Behavior

 Feeding

 The bar-winged wood wren is known to be insectivorous but no other details of its diet have been published.
 It forages on and near the ground, making short flights and probing and gleaning vegetation for prey.

 Breeding

 Virtually nothing is known about the bar-winged wood-wren's breeding phenology.
 A juvenile was collected in July.

 Vocalization

 The bar-winged wood wren's song is "a mellow, whistled warbling phrase", often sung as a duet by a pair.
 Its calls include "a dry tchut" and "a squeaky wink".

-Status
+Conservation status

 The IUCN has assessed the bar-winged wood wren as Least concern.
 It has a small geographic range and specialized habitat requirements.
 Nevertheless, it is "'fairly common' in Ecuador [and] 'plentiful' at the type locality in Peru".